Skip to content

 Our opera or concert ends around 10:00 p.m.
 The night will still be young and we will find a place for those who want a post-theatre dinner.
 This is not included in the price.

-On Sunday morning we take a bus to the idyllic Wachau district just outside Vienna.
+Sunday morning we take our bus to the idyllic Wachau district just outside Vienna.
 After a stop in a charming little town on the banks of the Danube River, the bus continues and takes us to a very special host.

-We are extremely proud to be able to announce that Archduke Ferdinand’s great-granddaughter, Princess Anita von Hohenberg, who lives at Schloss Artstetten, will receive us at her home for a champagne reception on Sunday, October 26.
+We are extremely proud to announce that Archduke Ferdinand’s great-granddaughter, Princess Anita von Hohenberg, who lives at Schloss Artstetten, will receive us at her home for a champagne reception in teh afternoon.

 Princess Anita will give us a speech, and there will be an opportunity to ask questions afterwards.
 We are sure that it will be another highlight of the trip.